pulibrary/aspace_helpers/reports/aspace2alma/what_aspace2alma_does.md

-    - if its location code is a ReCAP location and it has a barcode and the barcode is not included in the Alma barcode report, it constructs a 949 with $a [barcode], $b [container type + container indicator], $c [container location code], $d ["(PULFA)"+099] it appends the record to the output file it excludes records with blank 856 and with call number /^(C0140|C1771|AC214|AC364|C0744.06|C0935)$/ it adds a delay of 0.25 before doing the next record (this is a rate limit hack) it sends the output file to sftp
+    - if its location code is a ReCAP location and it has a barcode and the barcode is not included in the Alma barcode report, it constructs a 949 with $a [barcode], $b [container type + container indicator], $c [container location code], $d ["(PULFA)"+099] it appends the record to the output file it excludes records with blank 856 and with call number /^(C0140|C1771|AC214|AC364|C0744.06|C0935)$/ it adds a delay of 0.25 before doing the next record to get around rate limiting it sends the output file to sftp